Early Years foundation stage

-The Early Years Foundation Stage (EYFS) is how the Government and Early Year’s professionals describe the time in your child’s life between birth and 5.
+The Early Years Foundation Stage (EYFS) is how the Government and Early Years professionals describe the time in your child’s life between birth and 5.
 This is a very important stage as it helps your child get into the routine of school life and is the foundation of their future learning and successes.
-From the moment your child starts in our Nursery your child will experience a full, active, exciting, and secure world that supports their development, care and learning needs.
+From the moment your child starts in our Nursery they will experience a full, active, exciting and secure world that supports their development, care and learning needs.
 At Harvey Road Primary School, there is one Nursery and one Reception class and the teachers follow a legal document called the Early Years Foundation Stage Framework.

 What is the EYFS Framework - why do we have one?

 There are seven areas of learning and development that shape educational provision in Early Years settings.
 All areas of learning and development are important and inter-connected.
 Our children’s learning experiences enable them to develop competency and skills not just academically but also socially, emotionally, behaviourally and physically.